Clean Teeth = Faster Treatment

 While speedy treatment is appealing in the short-term, please remember that a lifetime of good oral hygiene habits will help you, well, for life.

-“Orthodontic treatment is an investment not only in your smile, but in your self-confidence and your overall health,” says Dr. Stosich, an expert in orthodontics for adults and children.
+“Orthodontic treatment is an investment not only in your smile, but in your self-confidence and your overall health,” says Dr. Spector, an expert in orthodontics for adults and children.
 “Taking care of your teeth during and after your treatment protects that investment.”

 If you are in treatment via a removable system such as Invisalign or Invisalign Teen, it’s easier for you to maintain your regular oral hygiene routine.
 However, your aligners can harbor unhealthy bacteria that can cause tooth decay.
 Remember to be diligent in regularly cleaning those aligners.
-You can do this by soaking them in hydrogen peroxide or denture cleaner.
+You can do ther by soaking them in hydrogen peroxide or denture cleaner.
 There also are products on the market similar to denture cleaner that are designed for retainers and aligners.